drc-cs/FALL24-MSAI339/lectures/L01_overview/slides.md

 ## Attendance

-Attendance is mandatory.
+Attendance at lectures is **mandatory** and in your best interest!

 You may miss up two lectures without penalty.
 After that, you will lose 1% of your final grade for each additional missed lecture without a valid excuse.

 <!--s-->